PearlCoastal/PearlCoastal/README.md

 - 👋 Hi, I’m @PearlCoastal.
-- 🌱 I'm a 2nd year MS. student majoring in Natural Language Processing at Japan Advanced Institute of Science and Technology.
+- 🌱 I'm a 2nd year MS. student majoring in Natural Language Processing Dialogue system at Japan Advanced Institute of Science and Technology.
-- ✨ I’m now searching SDE job at Suzhou/Shanghai/Beijing in China. 🤟
+- ✨ I’m now searching NLP develop engineer job at Suzhou/Shanghai/Beijing in China.
 - :two_hearts: Make great progress with "work life balance". ✌️
 - 👀 I’m interested in camping, coffee making and also photographing.
 - 📫 How to reach me 👉 send email to treasuresff@gmail.com